chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 ethnicity|string, "na" if non-human, "unknown" if not available development\_stage|string, "unknown" if not available

-In addition to these free text fields (except sex), each cell MUST also have ontology values:
+In addition to these free text fields (except sex), each cell MUST also have ontology annotations:

+Ontology terms MUST use [OBO-format ID](http://www.obofoundry.org/id-policy.html), meaning they are a CURIE where the prefix identifies the ontology.
+For example `EFO:0000001` is a term in the `EFO` ontology.

 **Field name**|**Constraints**
 :--|:--